Lupus and psoriasis are chronic conditions that have some key similarities and important differences.

-If you have an autoimmune disease, such as psoriasis or lupus, your body makes autoantibodies.
+Your body makes autoantibodies if you have an autoimmune disease like psoriasis or lupus.
 Autoantibodies mistakenly attack healthy tissue.

 In the case of lupus, autoantibodies can cause skin rashes and sore joints.
 Psoriasis is mostly known for the patches of dry, dead skin plaques that form primarily on the:

 Some people with psoriasis also develop psoriatic arthritis, which makes their joints stiff and sore.

 While symptoms of lupus and psoriasis can be noticed on your skin and in your joints, lupus can have more serious complications.
 The autoantibodies you make when you have lupus can also attack healthy organs.